mohitpai/journey-optimizer.en/help/using/building-journeys/journey.md

 # Get started with journeys{#jo-general-principle}

-Use [!DNL Journey Optimizer] to build real-time orchestration use cases leveraging contextual data stored in events or data sources.
+Use [!DNL Journey Optimizer] to build real-time orchestration use cases using contextual data stored in events or data sources.

 Design multistep advanced scenarios powered by following capabilities: